Be-Secure/BLIman/CONTRIBUTING.md

 * AIC - (AI Council) is an organisation or entity providing security services for AI models and  its deployments.
 This is aimed for setting up BeSLab for specific to AI requirements.
 * OASP - (Open-Source Assurance Service Provider) provides assurance to various OSS and AI models and are able to offer assurance services on marketplace such as OSSVerse.

-To make this possible BLIman contains a folder called \"gensis\". under which a specilized genesis file is created which contains the configurations for tools and process for a specific targeted type of deployment e.g OSPO, OASP or AIC.
+To make this possible BLIman contains a folder called \"gensis\". under which a specialized genesis file is created which contains the configurations for tools required for a specific targeted type of deployment e.g OSPO, OASP or AIC.

 Genesis file is the configuration file for  [BeSLab](https://github.com/Be-Secure/BeSLab) deployments.
 It defines all the required configurations to deploy the BeSLab for various modes, types and models.